fabiopolimeni/days_and_knights/NOTES.md

 ## Bugs

-* It seems I am not able to load GLTF files and FBX ones.
+* It seems I am not able to load GLTF and FBX files.